bachelor-2014/report/v2/human_interaction.md

 common denominator and preferably make it easy to extend at a later time.
 At the same time, end users are likely to have advanced use cases in mind for EvoBot, making it relevant to not limit the possible usage of the platform with the user interface.
-This chapter describes our experiences with trying to live up to this.
+This chapter describes our efforts in achieving these goals.

 ## Goals
 \label{sec:human_interaction_goals}